SKBruck/voltdocs/README.md

 ---
 ```

 You can then write your article using markdown.
+Here are docs on the flavor of markdown used: https://help.github.com/articles/basic-writing-and-formatting-syntax/

 ### Publish your article